-^{} We thank Libor Dušek, Anna Gunnthorsdottir, Morita Hodaka, Axel Ockenfelds, Paul Pezanis-Christou, participants at the ESA 2010 conference, and participants of a seminar at the Australian School of Business for their excellent comments.
-We are grateful for financial support from the REFGOV Integrated Project funded by the 6th European Research Framework Programme - CIT3-513420, research center grant No.LC542 of the Ministry of Education of the Czech Republic implemented at CERGE-EI, and the Robert Schuman Centre for Advanced Studies of the European University Institute.
+&lt;sup>\ We thank Libor Dušek, Anna Gunnthorsdottir, Morita Hodaka, Axel Ockenfelds, Paul Pezanis-Christou, Christian Redl, participants at the ESA 2010 conference, and participants of seminars at CERGE-EI, the Australian School of Business, the Humboldt University, and the Max-Planck Institute for Economic Research in Jena, for their excellent comments.
+We are grateful for financial support from the REFGOV Integrated Project funded by the 6th European Research Framework Programme - CIT3-513420, research center grant No.LC542 of the Ministry of Education of the Czech Republic implemented at CERGE-EI, and the Loyola de Palacio chair at the RSCAS of the European University Institute.